 Protect Your Home and Family with Smoke Alarms

 - Have working smoke alarms on every level of your home, outside bedrooms, at the top of open stairs and at the base of cellar stairs.

 - Maintain smoke alarms.
-Test them once a month and change the batteries twice a year.
+Test them once a month.

 - The law requires carbon monoxide alarms to be installed on every level of your home, including habitable portions of basements and attics, in most residences.